Haufe-Lexware/Scss-Styleguide/README.md

 <a name="folderstructure">General Principles</a>
 -----------

-Having a good structure for your development-process is so important and the basic of all.
-You should pay attention that the base is mostly equal in each project – it will help you and your co-workers to incorporate easy in new projects.
+Having a good structure for your development process is so important and the basic of all.
+You should pay attention that the base is mostly the same in every project – it will help you and your co-workers to incorporate easily in new projects.
 I will show you my personal structure (based on SMACSS):

 ```sass
 scss/